smithy-lang/smithy-rs/design/src/docs/anatomy.md

 }
 ```

-which provides the ability to lookup an inner HTTP service from a collection using a `&http::Request`.
+which provides the ability to determine an inner HTTP service from a collection using a `&http::Request`.

 Types which implement the `Router` trait are converted to a HTTP service via the `RoutingService` struct: